-Andrew McIntosh is a partner with Bereskin & Parr and head of the Litigation practice group.
+Andrew McIntosh is a partner with Bereskin & Parr and leader of the Litigation practice group.
 His practice focuses on intellectual property litigation relating to patents, trademarks and trade secrets.

 Some of Andrew’s representative trial and appeal decisions include: